 - Meat – All meat contains Taurine, with dark poultry meat being one of the best sources.

 - Natural Taurine supplements suitable for cats – Fresh or low-temperature dried seaweed, freeze-dried krill, and brewer’s yeast.
 Our cat is fed both freeze-dried krill and a seaweed/algae mix on a regular basis.

 Because Taurine is a free amino acid, it is easily lost with cooking (over 50%).
 If meat must be cooked, make it as ‘rare’ as possible, searing the outside to lock in the juices.
 Avoid cooking in water.
 We recommend heating fish to safe temperatures (140°F) for the purpose of killing parasites, or use freeze-dried seafood.
 Contrary to popular belief, freezing is not a reliable method of killing parasites and their eggs.

 Those who feed a variety of raw meat to their cat shouldn’t have to worry about Taurine deficiency due to insufficient intake.
 If your cat’s home-made diet is primarily cooked, experts recommend adding a Taurine supplement.
-Taurine supplements for cats are relatively inexpensive and the money we save in veterinarian expenses through premium health more than pays for itself.
-Of course, we’re also rewarded with a healthy, long-lived feline friend. 🙂
+Taurine supplements for cats are relatively inexpensive, and the money we save in veterinarian expenses through optimum health more than pays for itself.
+Of course, we’re also rewarded with a healthy, long-lived feline friend.

 Try this easy cat food recipe, Old Fish Bones in a Pumpkin, which is a good source of Protein, Taurine and Calcium.